deepjavalibrary/djl/examples/docs/train_cifar10_resnet.md

 # Train CIFAR-10 Dataset using ResNet50

-In this example, we will show you how to train the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset with Deep Java Library (DJL) using [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning).
+In this example, you learn how to train the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset with Deep Java Library (DJL) using [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning).

 You can find the example source code in: [TrainResnetWithCifar10.java](../src/main/java/ai/djl/examples/training/transferlearning/TrainResnetWithCifar10.java).

-You can also find the jupyter notebook tutorial [here](../../jupyter/transfer_learning_on_cifar10.ipynb).
+You can also find the Jupyter notebook tutorial [here](../../jupyter/transfer_learning_on_cifar10.ipynb).
-The jupyter notebook explains the key concepts in detail.
+The Jupyter notebook explains the key concepts in detail.

 ## Setup Guide